AadiJan/Neural_Network/README.md

     EIN and NAME.
 This column does not impact the results.

-# Compiling, Training, and Evaluating the Model
+*Compiling, Training, and Evaluating the Model
+* How many neurons, layers, and activation functions did you select for your neural network model, and why?